noorshikalgar/noorshikalgar/README.md

 ### Hi there, I'm Noormohammed Shikalgar 👋

-## I'm a Software Developer!
+## I'm a Software Engineer!
-- 🔭 I’m currently working on a game called 5SECMATH!
+- 🔭 I’m currently working on a personal project
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: To learn more, and to create more
+- 🥅 2026 Goals: To learn more about Agents, AI, Integration, and to create more
 - ⚡ Fun fact: I love to code and watch movies

 ### Connect with me: